 "Our God whom we serve is able to deliver us from the furnace of blazing fire; and He will deliver us out of your hand, O king.
 But even if He does not … we are not going to serve your gods or worship the golden image that you have set up" (Dan 3:16ff NASB).

 This loyalty requirement will no doubt be sold to the public as an inoffensive act merely designed to insure the peace and unity of the world.
-God's people at the end of the age will recognize that this government mandate is not merely establishing a religion, but a declaration that the God of the universe has been replaced.
+God's people at the end of the age will recognize that this government mandate is not merely establishing a religion, but a declaration that the only true God has been replaced.

 The Mark of the Beast (13:16-18)

-16― And he causes all, the small and the great, and the rich and the poor, and the free men and the slaves, to be given a mark on their right hand or on their forehead,
+16― And it causes all, the small and the great, and the rich and the poor, and the free men and the slaves, that it should give them a mark on their right hand or on their forehead,

-Rabbi Moshe ben Maimon, commonly known as Maimonides, the 12th century Jewish scholar, wrote that "This is a practice of idolaters [i.e., Gentiles], who brand themselves for an idol in order to show that they are dedicated to its worship" (Laws of Idol Worship, 12:11).
-Stern sees the mark of the beast as mocking the phylacteries which Orthodox and Conservative Jews wear in the synagogue on the hand and forehead to obey Deuteronomy 6:8.
-The beast's marking may also mimic the sealing of the 144,000 (7:3, 9:4).
-In any case, the marking signifies loyalty, not servitude, and serves as an indirect proof that the Rapture of believers does not occur before the advent of the Antichrist.
-If the Christians are gone, there is no need to mark the population.
+The mark is essentially a permanent tattoo.
+The Torah (Lev 19:28) forbids tattoos or brands that are meant to show dedication to an idol (Maimonides, Laws of Idol Worship, 12:11).
+Stern sees the mark of the beast as mocking the phylacteries which Orthodox and Conservative Jews wear on the hand and forehead for prayer to obey Deuteronomy 6:8.
+The beast's marking may also mimic the sealing of the 144,000 (Rev 7:3, 9:4).
+In any case, the marking signifies loyalty, not servitude, and serves as an indirect proof that the Rapture of believers does not occur before the advent of the anti-messiah.
+If God's people are gone, there is no need to mark the population.

 Too many disciples have succumbed to hysteria and paranoia over supposed "marks," needlessly worrying about the impact on their salvation, and in so doing tacitly deny what Scripture actually says.
 Bear in mind, it is impossible to receive this mark accidentally or without knowledge of its purpose and God will make sure His people are not deceived about the true mark of the beast when it comes.
-See 14:9 on God's plan to warn His people and the world.
-The word for mark in Revelation amounts to a permanent visible engraving on the skin, like a tattoo.
-In taking the mark the person violates the second commandment against making an idol or a graven image (Ex 20:4) and the specific Torah prohibition, "You shall not make any cuts in your body for the dead nor make any tattoo marks on yourselves: I am the Lord" (Lev 19:28).
+See 14:9 on God's plan to warn the holy ones and the world.
 The marked person becomes an idol reflecting his or her god, the beast, and in so doing is marked for death.
 Followers of Yeshua need to ignore those who spread conspiracy theories and false rumors that promote nothing but fear, and instead trust in the sovereign care of the Lord.

-17― and that no one should be able to buy or to sell, except the one who has the mark, the name of the beast or the number of his name.
+17― and that not one should be able to buy or to sell, except the one having the mark ― the name of the beast or the number of its name.

-no one should be able to buy or to sell: The visible effect of marking will be the restriction on who is allowed to engage in or benefit from commerce, whether at the wholesale level or the retail level, and will be an important part of the beast's war against the followers of Yeshua.
-Of course, to control access to economic privileges will require sophisticated secret surveillance to counter the barter system that would naturally arise among those who refuse the mark, perhaps even neighborhood watch groups to spy on their neighbors.
+The visible effect of marking will be the restriction on who is allowed to engage in or benefit from commerce, whether at the wholesale level or the retail level, and will be an important part of the beast's war against the holy ones.
+Of course, to control access to economic privileges will require sophisticated secret surveillance to counter the barter system that would naturally arise among the oppressed population, perhaps even neighborhood watch groups to spy on their neighbors.